Stop Working Against Yourself And Get Things Done

 The hardest part, for most of us, is putting those action steps into practice.
 Why do we have trouble doing the things that we want to do?

 Some will say that it’s because we don’t really want our goals enough.
 We don’t care enough.
 Or we lack the discipline.
 I used to follow this line of thinking, particularly as it related to myself.
-But I recently read the book, The Four Tendencies, by Gretchen Rubin, and it’s turned my thinking around.
+But I recently read the book, The Four Tendancies, by Gretchen Rubin, and it’s turned my thinking around.

 Rubin, who is an author and researcher on our habits and the way they shape our lives, discovered that people generally fall into four tendencies when it comes to our relationships with expectations.
 The tendencies include:

-While I’m generally not a big fan of surveys that put people into boxes, I took the quick, easy quiz that she developed and learned that I am an obliger.
+While I’m generally not a big fan of surveys that put people into boxes, I took the quick, easy quiz, that she developed and learned that I am an obliger.

 And it’s pretty darn accurate.

-Obligers are people who are able to meet external expectations easily, but have a hard time following on internal goals or expectations that we set for ourselves.
+Obligers are people who are able to meet external expectations easily, but have a hard time following internal goals or expectations that we set for ourselves.
 On the plus side, we are well equipped to be in leadership roles and tend to excel in structure and group environments when there is accountability built in.
 On the flip side, we can be people who have a hard time saying no. We are likely to override our personal goals for other’s goals or expectations, and trend toward overextending ourselves.
-If we don’t have some kind of accountability built in to our lives around our goals, we can flounder a bit.
+If we don’t have some kind of accountability built into our lives around our goals, we can flounder a bit.
 Obligers are common, we are the most populated group of the four tendencies.
 We also tend to feel the worst of all tendencies about not meeting goals that we set for ourselves.
-This is partially because we know we can do meet goals for other people easily, so why can’t we do it for ourselves?
+This is partially because we know we can meet goals for other people easily, so why can’t we do it for ourselves?

 Sound interesting?
 Wondering what tendency you might be?
-Take the quiz and find out.
+Take the quick and find out.
 Then I encourage you to identify one thing that you can do right now to set yourself up for greater success to accomplish your goals.